craic/simple_tooltip/README.markdown

 Prerequisites
 =============

-The initial release of SimpleTooltip works Rails 3 and jQuery.
+The initial release of SimpleTooltip works [Rails](http://rubyonrails.org "Rails 3") and [jQuery](http://jquery.com "jQuery").
 It is not expected to work with Rails 2.

 Installation